Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Related Work

 \section{Related Work}

-{\bf LP Heuristics}: Classically, neighborhood heuristics, which measure characteristics between source and target edges, have functioned as the primary means of predicting links.
-These heuristics show limited effectiveness with a relatively-high variability in results, due to the complicated irregularity within graph datasets, which only grows worse as the dataset grows larger \cite{liben2003link}.
-Regardless of this, state-of-the-art GNN4LP models have integrated these neighborhood heuristics into their architectures to elevate link prediction results \cite{wang2023neural, chamberlain2022graph}.
+{\bf LP Heuristics}: Classically, neighborhood heuristics, which measure characteristics between source and target edges, functioned as the primary means of predicting links.
+These heuristics show limited effectiveness with a relatively-high variability in results, largely due to the complicated irregularity within graph datasets; which only grows worse with larger datasets \cite{liben2003link}.
+Regardless of this, state-of-the-art GNN4LP models have integrated these neighborhood heuristics into neural architectures to elevate link prediction capabilities \cite{wang2023neural, chamberlain2022graph}.

-For a given heuristic function, $u$ and $v$ represent the source and target nodes in a potential link $(u, v)$, $\mathcal{N}(v)$ is the set of all edges connected to the node $v$, and $f(v_{i,i + 1})$ is a function that considers all paths of length $i$ that being at node that starts at $v$.
-We consider the following few heuristics:
+For a given heuristic function, $u$ and $v$ represent the source and target nodes in a potential link, $(u, v)$. $\mathcal{N}(v)$ is the set of all edges, or neighbors, connected to node $v$. $f(v_{i,i + 1}, u)$ is a function that considers all paths of length $i$ that start at $v$ and connect to $u$.
+The three tested heuristics are as follows:

 {\it Common Neighbors}~\cite{newman2001clustering}: The number of neighbors shared by two nodes $u$ and $v$,

 {\it Preferential Attachment}~\cite{liben2003link}: The product of the number of neighbors (i.e., the degree) for nodes $u$ and $v$,